noSpamProxy/Reports/Send-BlockReportToUsers/Readme.md

 ```

 ## Parameters
+### AdBaseDn
+  Define the BaseDN for searching a user group in the defined AD.

+### AdPort
+  Default: 389
+  Define a custom port to access the AD.

+### AdReportGroup
+  Define the AD user group to search for.
+  The users in this group will receive a report.

+### AdServer
+  Define the hostname, FQDN or IP address of the desired AD.

+### AdUsername
+  Define an optional username to authenticate against the AD.
+  A password have to be set before using <SetAdPassword>.

 ### FromDate
   Mandatory if you like to use a timespan.
   Specifies the start date for the E-Mail filter.